bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 While it seemed to perform really well on the training data, we can see our suspicions are confirmed that the predictions perform poorly.
 This is probably, in part, due to us using a recursive approach, rather than a direct one.

-XGBoost is short for "Extreme Gradient Boosting", and uses an ensemble of gradient boosted trees to

 ## Things/difficulties to note